-But with this level of freedom comes the responsibility to make sure that you do actually find and complete enough contracts to maintain your required level of income.
-This is quite straightforward when there are lots of projects available which suit your skill set, experience level and location – but it can be tougher in more challenging economic times when projects are not as readily available, and the competition for the best contracts is that much higher.
-For advice further advice please visit our page on finding a contract
+But with this level of freedom comes the responsibility to make sure that you find and complete enough contracts to maintain your required level of income.
+This is quite straightforward when there are lots of projects available which suit your skill set, experience level and location, however, this can become tougher in more challenging economic times when projects are not as readily available, and the competition for the best contracts is that much higher.

 What happens next?

-The decision to move to contract is often a conscious one, but sometimes it happens as the result of redundancy, where you simply don’t have a choice if you want to keep the money coming in.
-Either way, as soon as the decision has been made, there are a number of things that you will have to consider.
-The most vital of these is the need to manage your finances yourself, as you will no longer just be paid by a payroll department somewhere within your employer’s organisation!
+The decision to move to contract is often a conscious one, but sometimes it can happen as a result of redundancy.
+Either way, as soon as your decision has been made, there are a number of things that you will have to consider.
+The most vital of these is the need to manage your finances yourself.

-If you do choose to set up a limited company, SJD Accountancy can give you with a wealth of information and advice – as well as providing a low-cost fixed-fee accountancy service which has been specially developed for contractors.
+If you do choose to set up a limited company, we can provide you with information and expert advice, as well as providing an accountancy service which has been developed with contractors in mind.

 Finding an Engineering Contract

-This is always the challenge of course – and there are two main routes.
+This is the main challenge, and there are two routes to explore:

 1) Networking.
-Personal contacts will be a vital tool here!
-Many contractors tend to try this option first and it basically involves getting in touch with anyone and everyone that you’ve worked with in the past and letting them know that you’re looking for contract work.
+Networking.
+Personal contacts are a vital tool.
+Many contractors tend to try this option first.
+It basically involves getting in touch with anyone you’ve worked with in the past and letting them know that you’re available for contract work.

 2) Through a recruitment consultancy.
 Once you have chosen a potential agency, submit your CV.
 It’s also useful to specify which locations you’re looking to contract in, the area of work you’re interested in and when you’re available to start work.
 It probably makes sense to give them an idea of your expected day rate as well, so you don’t waste time focusing on contracts which don’t suit your requirements.